Omission. 24th January 2022.

 Truth matters.

-He <after a long silence> "Did it help that your husband had been hit with a saucepan?"
+<after a long silence> Kit asks, 'Did it help that your husband had been hit with a saucepan?'

-Making light of my statement...do not do this.
+Making light of my statement...please do not do this.

 I've said it so many times, truth matters.

-He: "Well there is something comedic about being hit with a saucepan.
-But there is also something about taking action, rather than saying 'Oh this is terrible, my world is falling apart.
+Kit repeats his point, making sure that I get that <in his view> there is something comedic about being hit with a saucepan.
+And the contrast between taking action, rather than saying 'Oh this is terrible, my world is falling apart.
 'You did this!
-BANG!"
+BANG!'

 Comments